-For week 5 of the Better Homes & Gardens One Room Challenge, I focused on the design details.
+For week 5 of the Better Homes & Gardens One Room Challenge, I focused on the final details of the design.
 I have all of the furniture purchased and in place and I was excited to add our personality to the space.
-After living in our home for just over a year, we had identified the key areas that lacked function in our room.
+After living in our home for just over a year, we identified the key areas that lacked function in our room.

 I was very cognizant of the decor and textiles that I brought into the room.
 I wanted to make sure that our bedroom didn’t feel too masculine or harsh with all of the dark colors and sharp edges.
 It turned out so well and I am so pleased with the results!

 For those of you who are stopping by for the first time, welcome!
 Last year my family moved into a fixer-upper in Toledo, Ohio, and have been documenting our renovations on the blog.
 In fact, I renovated our dining room for my first ORC!
 I updated my little boys’ bedroom for my second ORC last Spring.
 Thanks for following along as we work to transform our master bedroom in 6 weeks!

 - Master Bedroom Mood Board | Week 1